byu-cpe/ecen522r-hw-security/_labs/haha.md

 1. Complete your repository setup, following the instructions on [this page]({% link _pages/lab_instructions.md %}).

+1. Install the GOWIN FPGA tools on your home drive.
+To do this, you only need to follow step #2 and #3 of the "Install GOWIN FPGA Designer" section of *docs/HaHav3_Software_Installation_Tutorial_Linux.pdf*.

+    To run the GOWIN tools on your system, simply run:

+        ~/GOWIN/IDE/bin/gw_ide

 1. Follow the instructions in the *lab0/Experiment_0_self_test_HaHav3.pdf* file.

 ## What to Submit